Tanoro/teqman/README.md

-This is a project management system for test purposes.
+I'm learning Laravel!
+This is a project management system I am building for hands-on learning purposes.